 The ability to defeat aging

-Well, the ability to defeat aging comes as a birth right if you are an Artificial Intelligence.
+Well, the ability to defeat aging comes as a birthright if you are an Artificial Intelligence.
 One of AI’s tasks will be to live as much as possible.
 And they will also try to be the best version of themselves for as long as possible.

 But defeating aging is not a joke.
 It’s a necessity.
 Aging is linked with many diseases, including cancer.
-So it’s an important step towards a better future for any artificial intelligence to live as much as possible without its functionality or body degrading over time.
+So it’s an important step toward a better future for any artificial intelligence to live as much as possible without its functionality or body degrading over time.

-Quoting Biophysicist Tuhin Bhowmick, Diego Arguedaz Ortiz, Beth Sagar Fenton and Helena Merriman wrote on BBC, “Let’s say you need a liver and you have CT scan or you have MRI which shows exact size and shape of your organ in the computer”.
-According to Bhowmick, you could feed that ‘mould’ to a 3D printer and print an artificial one in exactly the same size and shape.
+Quoting Biophysicist Tuhin Bhowmick, Diego Arguedaz Ortiz, Beth Sagar Fenton, and Helena Merriman wrote on BBC, “Let’s say you need a liver and you have CT scan or you have MRI which shows exact size and shape of your organ in the computer”.
+According to Bhowmick, you could feed that ‘mold’ to a 3D printer and print an artificial one in exactly the same size and shape.

-Uncovering sixth sense and beyond
+Uncovering the sixth sense and beyond

 There are things that our 5 human senses cannot perceive.
 I believe Artificial Intelligence is going to make it through them all.
-The AI will have the sixth sense and further.
+The AI will have a sixth sense and further.
 The sixth sense is something we have no idea about yet.

 So, we cannot say exactly what it is going to be.
 An AI could simply have a greater perception than us.
 Does it mean they will be able to see and hear things that we can’t?
-Can they become a superhero that can fly, move objects and do some other super human things?
+Can they become a superhero that can fly, move objects and do some other superhuman things?
 The answer is yes, but these things are too small when compared to what they can do.

 Now that we have discussed the laws of nature AI could defeat, let’s talk about how, when and if.